sanjib/fun-with-elixir/elixir-for-programmers/README.md

 - Getting familiar with where things live in Phoenix is one if the keys to productivity, and that familiarity comes from practice.
 - I like Elixir and Phoenix because they let me write in this style.
 I can write clear, maintainable, and performant code, where every function represents a clear transformation of state.
 - Use partial templates to break large templates into more manageable chunks.
 In particular, I like to arrange things so that all the code in a template is at roughly the same level, and that it doesn’t get deeper that about three levels of nesting.
+- A thread that runs through this course is the idea of designing for decoupling using the Single Responsibility Principle.
+As we've seen, this applies equally to individual functions, to complete modules, and to entire applications.

 ## Notes